Debt Consolidation: Combining Your Debt

 Debt Consolidation vs. Debt Settlement

 Unlike debt consolidation, debt settlement will actually reduce the debt you are required to pay your creditors.
-Federal Consumer Relief can negotiate the amount you owe on each of your creditor accounts, significantly minimizing your balance on each one.
+Federal Debt Reliefs can negotiate the amount you owe on each of your creditor accounts, significantly minimizing your balance on each one.
 We encourage you to read more on our debt settlement page.